Six Sonatas for Violin and Harpsichord, BWV 1014–1019: I. Allegro

+II.
+Largo

 The excellent Bach possessed this [skill] in the highest degree.
 When he played, the soloist had to shine.
 By his exceedingly adroit accompaniment he gave the upper part life when it had none.
 He knew how to imitate the upper part so cleverly, with either the right hand or the left, and how to introduce an unexpected counter-theme against it, that the listener would have sworn that everything had been carefully written out ... his accompaniment was always like a concertante part ... added as a companion to the upper voice so that at the appropriate time the upper voice would shine.
 This right was even given at times to the bass, without slighting the upper voice.
 Suffice it to say that anybody who missed his playing missed a great deal.

 The second movement of BWV 1019 is a Largo in E minor in triple time.
 A brief movement of only 21 bars in length, it has the tonal purpose of mediating between the keys of G major and E minor of the first and third movements.
 With the opening Allegro, it is one of the two movements present in every version of the sonata.
 The scoring, however, evolved as Bach added a third "middle" voice to the harpsichord part in later versions.
 This change results in the harpsichord part itself evolving within the piece as the middle voice enters: the texture of the accompaniment is gradually transformed from a simple continuo to a fully realised three-part accompaniment.

 The Largo begins with a simple walking bass in the harpsichord which for the first three bars is annotated as a figured bass.
 The violin enters with the theme which is imitated in canon by the upper harpsichord part two bars later.
 The second complete statement of the theme is in the harpsichord with the canon in the violin, which passes into its "noble" lower register playing an expressive descending sequence of long sustained notes in suspension.
 It is during this passage that the third middle voice is first heard in the harpsichord playing semiquavers which dovetail with those of the main theme in the harpsichord, the combination of parts developing into a semiquaver accompaniment.

 As this episode ends, the entire theme is heard once again but now in the bass line (in a slightly adapted form) with the violin in canon two bars later, resuming its descending sustained notes until the final cadence.